kevinmtian/Web-Crawling-and-API/Indeed_Web_Scraping/README.md

 Tasks include:

-1: Using Scrapy to crawl data scientist job postings from indeed.com
+1: Using Scrapy to crawl data scientist job postings from indeed.com, see indeed/spiders

-2: Store the crawled data into MongoDB database, see pipelines.py
+2: Store the crawled data into MongoDB database, see indeed/pipelines.py

-3: Visualize the findings using ggplot2, see Create_visulization.R
+3: Visualize the findings using ggplot2, see indeed/Create_visulization.R

 4: Present the [results](http://auroraguorui.github.io/indeed.html)